 This will show users what you think is most important (a H1 will stand out more than a H3, for example).

 Blend tip: Importantly, heading tags are a vital component of

 search engine optimisation (SEO).
 Search engines such as Google understand your website, it's relevance, and its importance by reading heading tags.
 When heading tags are hierarchical and organised throughout your website, it will positively affect your search engine rankings – increasing the likelihood prospective customers will find your website.

-However, it's vital your website is not just a representation of your business, but also a powerful extension of it.
-Your website is the most important piece of marketing collateral you have.
+Your website is not just a representation of your business, but also a powerful extension of it.
+It's the most important piece of marketing collateral you have.